 In exceptional circumstances information may be available only by viewing in person.
 Where this manner is specified, contact details will be provided.
 An appointment to view the information will be arranged within a reasonable timescale.

 Making a request for information

 Information which cannot be accessed via the publication scheme can also be requested providing it is held in an easily retrievable format.
 If an exemption under the Act applies, the information will not be made available.

-Requests must be made in writing, either by e-mail to firstname.lastname@example.org or by post to Shona Bendix, Clerk, Lowestoft Town Council, Riverside, 4 Canning Road, Lowestoft, NR33 0EQ
+Requests must be made in writing, either by e-mail to firstname.lastname@example.org or by post to Shona Bendix, Clerk, Lowestoft Town Council, Hamilton House, Battery Green Road, Lowestoft, NR32 1DE